-There are three kinds of ear infections—otitis externa, media, and internal—affecting different parts of the canine ear.
-These are common conditions in dogs, especially those with floppy ears, such as Basset Hounds and Cocker Spaniels.
-It’s estimated that about 20 percent of dogs have some form of ear disease.
-Here’s what you need to know to reduce the incidence and severity of these painful episodes, that can affect one or both ears at a time.
+Ear infections are common conditions in dogs, especially those with floppy ears such as Basset Hounds and Cocker Spaniels.
+An estimated 20 percent of dogs have some form of ear disease, which may affect one or both ears.
+Fortunately, there are steps you can take to reduce the length and severity of these episodes for your dog.

-Otitis externa means that the inflammation affects the layer of cells lining the outer or external portion of the ear canal.
-Otitis media and interna refer to infections of the middle and inner ear canal, and they are most often are a result of the spread of infection from the external ear.
-These more advanced cases can be very serious, and could lead to deafness, facial paralysis, or signs of vestibular disease, such as head tilting, circling, and lack of coordination.
-That’s why it is important to prevent and seek early treatment for ear problems.
+There are three types of ear infections, known formally as otitis externa, media, and interna.
+The most common is otitis externa, in which inflammation affects the layer of cells lining the external portion of the ear canal.
+Otitis media and interna refer to infections of the middle and inner ear canal, respectively.
+These infections often result from the spread of infection from the external ear.
+Otitis media and interna can be very serious and may result in deafness, facial paralysis, and vestibular signs.
+That’s why it’s important to prevent infections and seek early treatment when problems arise.

 Symptoms of Dog Ear Infections